-Today, the cryptocurrency exchange company, KuCoin Labs has announced that it is set to unveil a $100M fund devoted to metaverse projects.
+Today, the cryptocurrency exchange company KuCoin Labs has announced that it is set to unveil a $100M fund devoted to metaverse projects.
 According to the Singapore-based company, the projects will go towards non-fungible token (NFT) and play-to-earn (P2E) projects.

 Recall that early this year in April, KuCoin Labs first announced a $50 million fund, advertising the investment arm as an incubation program for emerging crypto projects.
 KuCoin Labs has over 50 projects in its portfolio, including Ankr, MultiVAC, Arweave, CertiK, OneLedger, and LUKSO.

-According to the head of KuCoin, Lou Yu, speaking about the newly formed fund, said:
+The head of KuCoin, Lou Yu, speaking about the newly formed fund, said:

 “Establish a more private and secure Metaverse environment based on Web 3.0.”